How I Discovered ioSafe External Hard Drives

 Finding these drives is easy.
 Take a look at all the models, sizes and colors available on Amazon by clicking here.
 (And remember, if you use those links to purchase anything at all from Amazon, it leaves a little thank you in my tip jar.)

-There’s no question you pay more for this kind of protection.
-As the folks over at Slippery Brick made clear…this is a carefully engineered enclosure designed to protect your family’s digital history.
+There’s no question you will pay extra for this kind of protection.
+As the folks over at Slippery Brick made clear…this is a VERY carefully engineered enclosure that is designed to protect your family’s digital history.

 Until I learned about ioSafe, I recommended that people purchase two identical external hard drives and fill them with duplicate content.
 Store one drive somewhere other than your house to protect it from loss due to fire and flood.

-Two 1TB drives from a reliable brand like Western Digital will cost you between $100 and $150 each for a total of somewhere between $200 and $300.
+Two 2TB drives from a reliable brand like Western Digital will cost you between $100 and $150 each for a total of somewhere between $200 and $300.

-The list price of this 1TB ioSafe Solo is $299 on the ioSafe website, but only $229 on amazon.com.
+The current price of the 2TB ioSafe Solo G3 you see below is $299 on amazon.com.
 About the same as paying for two separate drives, but without the hassle of mirroring your data and convincing someone else to store it for you and never ever ever throw it away.
+(I need to point out here that you should have a 3rd copy in some form, whether it’s a digital file on an internal hard drive, in the cloud, or the analog original, see below for for details.)

 In short, I give the ioSafe my highest recommendation and urge everyone to store their digital family history in THE SHERMAN TANK OF HARD DRIVES.

-So I only have to buy this 1 XHD and that’s it?
+So are you saying that I only have to buy this 1 External HD and that’s it?
+I’m done?

 Not quite.
 The design of this drive saves you from having two mirrored drives, but it doesn’t mean you only need to save one copy.